-You may install a Java JRE or a Java SDK (aka JDK).
+You may install a commercial Oracle Java JRE (if available), Oracle Java SDK (also known as JDK, if available), an open source OpenJDK JDK (from such sites as adoptopenjdk.net or azul.com), or the Java that may have come with the operating system (or available separately from the operating system vendor).
 The JRE or SDK build version must also match the 32-bit or 64-bit bit type of the server.
 When you install a Java SDK, the JRE component (where the JVM lives) is also included, so either is allowed.

-However, if you are using the servlet feature, the Java SDK is required for access to the jar command, so an SDK install is generally preferred over a JRE install.
+However, if using the servlet feature, the Java SDK is required for access to the jar command, so an SDK installation is generally preferred over a JRE installation.